panoramicdata/SideroLabs.Omni.Api/README.md

 ```

 **Note**: This client implements **only the gRPC services that Omni actually provides**.
 It does not include cluster CRUD operations, as these are handled through different mechanisms in the Omni architecture.

+## Compatibility

+This .NET client is designed to be fully compatible with:
+- **Official Omni instances** - Works with any Omni deployment
+- **Authentication system** - Uses the same PGP signature mechanism as the Go client
+- **gRPC protocol** - Based on the same `.proto` definitions
+- **API versioning** - Stays in sync with Omni's API evolution

 ## Requirements